sinsfired/eightqueens/README.md

 # eightqueens
-This is my first GitHub repo about eight queens game

-8 queens problem using Basic Hill Climbing and Random restart hill climbing
+This is my first GitHub repo on the Eight Queens problem using Basic Hill Climbing and Random Restart Hill Climbing algorithms

 Objective: Implement and analyze Basic Hill Climbing and Random restart hill climbing to solve 8 queens problem.
-Goal is to find a pattern such that no two of the eight queens threaten each other.
+Place eight queens on a chessboard such that no two queens threaten each other (no queens share the same row, column, or diagonal)

-Algorithms:
+Algorithms Used:
 1. Basic Hill Climbing
-Place one queen in each column randomly
-Heuristic function= number of attacking pairs ‘attack’ Move queens in columns until total attacking is lowest ( i.e 0 )OR Stop when nothing better is found, i.e no better neighbours “local minimum”
+Start with one queen randomly placed in each column Heuristic function = number of attacking pairs of queens Move queens in columns to reduce the heuristic until:
+- total attacking is lowest ( i.e heuristic = 0 ) or,
+- nothing better is found, i.e no better neighbours (local minimum)

 2. Random restart hill climbing
-Use when stuck (problem of local minimum)
-Restart hill algorithm from random initial state
-Keep going until solution ( heuristic = 0)  is found
+Solves the problem of getting stuck in local minima Repeatedly restarts hill climbing algorithm from random initial state until solution is found

-State = position of queen in x row of y column, represented as list of 8 numbers Heuristic = how many queens are attacking each other
+State Representation
+Each index represents a column, and the value at that index represent the row the queen is in that column
+eg: [0,7,1,3,2,0,0,5]

+Heuristic Function
+Calculates the number of pairs of queens attacking each other Goal is to reduce this  value to 0.

+Recent Features Added:
+Imporved board display using spaces
+Clears the console screen between random restarts for a cleaner view Displays heuristic trend at each step showing how numbr of conflicts decrease over time